ssthil/angularjs-yo/README.md

-AngularJS-Yoeman
+AngularJS-Yeoman
 ============

-AngularJS development with Yoeman, Grunt and Bower
+AngularJS development with Yeoman, Grunt and Bower

 ## AngularJS generator
 Yeoman generator for AngularJS - lets you quickly set up a project with sensible defaults and best practises.